alshedivat/al-folio/_news/austin.md

 inline: true
 ---

-Moved to Austin, TX and started the Ph.D. program at UT Austin.
+Moved to Austin, TX and started at the Department of Computer Science, UT Austin.